 3. Know that empathy is powerful

 Realistically speaking, we cannot coddle our children 24 hours a day.
-They will never learn to use their imaginations if we unceasingly lead the way.
+They will never learn to use their imaginations if we control every step of the way.

 But what about the strongly attached child that constantly needs us?

 While it’s natural for us to step closer to a child that seems needy, it may not be the best solution.

 In fact, there’s the possibility it will prolong the problem.
 If you’ve already played, feed, and hugged your child, and they’re still not satisfied, there’s something else that’s lacking.

 Talking to your child about how they feel will lead you in the right direction.